top of page

 Therapy can be a powerful tool in overcoming sleeplessness and promoting healthy sleep habits:

-• Identifying the Root Cause: We'll work together to understand what's underlying your sleep problems.
-This might involve exploring stress triggers, negative thoughts, or lifestyle habits that contribute to difficulty sleeping.
+• Identifying the Root Cause: This might involve exploring stress triggers, negative thoughts, or lifestyle habits that contribute to difficulty sleeping.

 • Mindfulness: Practicing mindfulness can help you quiet your mind and reduce worry, promoting better sleep.

-• Sleep Hygiene Education: You'll learn about strategies to optimize your sleep environment, establish a regular sleep schedule, and develop a relaxing bedtime routine.
+• Sleep Hygiene Education: This involves strategies to optimize the sleep environment, establish a regular sleep schedule, and develop a relaxing bedtime routine.

-Sleeplessness can be very anxiety-inducing, but interventions do work.
-A therapist can guide you towards achieving better sleep and improve your overall well-being.
-Again, different therapists will have different approaches – some more focused on underlying reasons, some on more directive interventions – so have a look at whose approach might be likely to work best for you.
+A therapist can guide you towards achieving better sleep and improving your overall well-being.
+Different therapists have different approaches – some more focused on underlying reasons, some on more directive interventions – so have a look at the HCP therapists’ biogs to determine whose approach might be likely to work best for you.

 These websites might also be useful: